 For the cupcakes: Preheat the oven to 350 degrees F. Use a 24 socket cupcake pan and line with paper liners.
 Set the pan aside.

-In a large bowl of an electric stand mixer using a paddle attachment, combine the butter and both sugars, mixing until blended.
-Add the eggs and beat on low speed until all the ingredients are smooth and blended.
+In a large bowl of an electric stand mixer using a paddle attachment, combine the butter, sugar and cocoa powder, mixing until blended.
+Add the eggs and yolk, and beat on low speed until all ingredients are smooth and blended.

 Decrease the speed of the mixer to slow and add half of the dry ingredients.
 Mix for 1 minute, scraping the sides of the bowl occasionally.
-Add the pumpkin puree to the batter, beating for 30 seconds, and then add the rest of the dry ingredients.
+Add the banana puree and buttermilk to the batter, beating for 30 seconds.
+Then add the rest of the dry ingredients.
 Divide the batter evenly into the prepared cupcake liners and bake on the center rack until a cake tester inserted into the center of each cake comes out clean, 20 to 25 minutes.
 Cool the cakes in the pans for 10 minutes.
 Remove from the pans and cool the cakes completely on wire racks, about 30 minutes.

 This recipe was created by a contestant during a cooking competition.
 It has not been tested for home use.

-Recipe courtesy of Julia San Bartolome, Sweet Arleen's
+Recipe courtesy of Julia San Bartolome, Sweet Arleen's, Westlake Village, CA